Soak Up the Last of Summer: 10 Budget-Friendly Family Activities

 Take some time to explore and enjoy your own backyard.
 Stop into your town's Visitor's Bureau to find out what they recommend out-of-towners do.
 Visit streets and shops and eateries that you don't normally frequent.
 Venture off your beaten path.
 You might be surprised at just how much you didn't know about your city!
 If you're in the Fort Wayne area, a great (FREE!) event to take advantage of is Be a Tourist In Your Own Hometown.

-Preserve the Season
+Document the Season

 What are your favorite ways to wrap up the summer season?
 We'd love to hear them!